Resolving disputes

 You should seek help from an independent professional advisor if the dispute is about contractual or other property rights, which are matters between the charity and a third party.
 For example:

-• employment issues or claims of unfair dismissal
+• employment issues or claims of unfair dismissal, or

 • disputes relating to contracts with the charity, including landlord-and-tenant disputes.

-You should also seek professional advice if the dispute is connected with a planning application or control of property development.
+You should also seek professional advice if the dispute relates to a planning application or control of property development.